a mobile educational tool that introduces middle schoolers to data literacy concepts

 how might we improve data literacy?

 In our increasingly evidence-based society, many people lack the basic skills to understand and interpret data.
 SAS, a global leader in analytics software, came to us asking how we might improve data literacy in education starting as early as middle school.
 They asked my team to focus our solution on explaining distributions, a set of data concepts and representational formats fundamental to data synthesis and interpretation.
-Ultimately, our research guided to design a city builder game that challenges middle schoolers to consider and explore the real-world applications of data analysis.
+In our research, we learned that middle schoolers crave independence, control, relevance, and realness.
+We ultimately delivered a city-builder game that empowers players to make decisions based on their analysis of real, age-appropriate city data.

 primary & secondary research, lofi & hifi wireframes , creation & maintainence of a cohesive symbols library in Sketch. clickable prototypes, usability testing protocol & moderation